2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 Before placing the order, it may be relevant to consider the following points:

 - If you want these stickers to be used outdoors, you need **water-resistant stickers** (waterproof or water-resistant).
-- Ensure that your logo is smaller than the designated area when ordering.
+- Ensure that your logo is smaller than the designated area when placing your order.
 This will help avoid precision errors in the laser cuts, which may result in part of your logo being cut off.
 This is usually explained at the time of ordering.
 - Consider **using a vector file** rather than an image file.
 This will improve print quality.
 - Think carefully about the desired size.
 For example, a circular sticker with a diameter of 8 cm is about the size of an adult's palm.
 Are you looking for this size, which is quite noticeable for visibility, or are you looking for something more discreet (such as 4 cm in diameter)?
 - Finally, and this is a bit technical, if you want a rich black print (a "four-color black"), the properties of this should be: 30% cyan, 30% magenta, 30% yellow, and 100% black.
 In cases where only 100% black is used, the result will be a somewhat grayish black.
 Fortunately, printers generally pay attention to this detail.
 So, you should not worry about it too much.